angrybacon/doomsday-wiki/markdown/articles/2023/03/12/4seasons.md

 ### Round 4 vs Nicola on Sneak and Show

-**Game 1:** I don't remember much about the early stages of game one, but I managed to cast DD and my opponent answers with Daze, forcing me to crack Lotus Petal, my only available mana source left.
+**Game 1:** I don't remember much about the early stages of game one, but I managed to cast Dd and my opponent answers with Daze, forcing me to crack Lotus Petal, my only available mana source left.
 I was counting on that one to Brainstorm into Cycler, Cycler, Oracle in case he had Show and Tell.
 He didn't have the win on the following turn and I was able to just cycle into Cavern +